© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Castell Cae-Maerdy Castle Mound is a scheduled monument protected by Cadw under reference RD121.
 View the official record →

-Castell Cae-Maerdy Castle Mound is a motte located in Radnorshire, Wales, dating to the medieval period.
+Castell Cae-Maerdy Castle Mound is a medieval motte situated in Radnorshire, Wales, forming part of the region's defensive landscape during the medieval period.
 It is designated a Scheduled Ancient Monument by Cadw under reference RD121.

 Castell Cae-Maerdy Castle Mound dates from the medieval period, and is classified as a motte.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Castell Cae-Maerdy Castle Mound is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is RD121.